dpploy/engy-4350/README.md

 ![](notebooks/images/point-reactor.png)![](notebooks/images/point-reactor-response-2.png)

-The goal of this course is to present to students of nuclear chemical engineering the elements of nuclear energy conversion to (electrical) work.
+The goal of this course is to present to undergraduate students of nuclear chemical engineering the elements of nuclear energy conversion to (electrical) work.
 This is done primarily in large scale power reactors by using nuclear heat.
 Although there are direct ways to convert nuclear energy into electricity, the focus of this course is on the prevalent mode of energy transfer using nuclear heat.

 Feedback and collaboration to improve this course are welcome through GitHub `pull requests` and `issues` or direct email.